-Fung was a Borletti-Buitoni Trust Fellowship Winner in 2022 and awarded an Avery Fisher Career Grant in 2020.
-As a participant in WXQR's Artist Propulsion Lab in 2023, he wrote The Elves and the Cello Maker, a radio play in which he also performed.
-Fung has been featured on NPR's Performance Today and has appeared six times on NPR's From the Top.
-He performs on a circa 1735 cello by Domenico Montagnana, on loan from a generous benefactor, and the 1696 "Lord Aylesford" Strad, on loan from the Nippon Music Foundation.
-2024-2025 marks Fung's first season on the cello faculty at his alma mater, The Juilliard School.
+Fung has received many distinguished prizes and awards, including the 2017 Young Concert Artists International Auditions and a Borletti-Buitoni Trust Fellowship in 2022.
+As a participant in WXQR's Artist Propulsion Lab, he wrote The Elves and the Cello Maker, a radio play in which he also performed.
+Fung has been featured on NPR's Performance Today and appeared six times on NPR's From the Top.
+Fung joined the faculty of his alma mater, The Juilliard School, in 2024 as one of the youngest members of the faculty.

+Fung performs on a circa 1735 cello by Domenico Montagnana, on loan from a generous benefactor, and the 1696 "Lord Aylesford" Strad, on loan from the Nippon Music Foundation.